XiWangDemo/PowerBI/README.md

 # PBIHOL
 This are the hands on lab files for PowerBI

-Lab01: Dashboard in a Day
+Lab01: Dashboard in an hour

 Lab02: Power BI with Azure Data Warehouse